-Because of its higher elevation, El Valle has a pleasant year round climate.
-It is about a 2 hour drive from Panama City.
+Because of its higher elevation, El Valle has a pleasant year-round climate.
+It is about a 2-hour drive from Panama City.
 El Valle is actually a popular second home location for wealthy Panamanians from Panama City, who go here occasionally to escape the heat of the city.
-There are beautiful homes in this upscale area, and you will find resorts, spas and fine dining as well.
+There are beautiful homes in this upscale area, and you will find resorts, spas, and fine dining as well.
 Weekends can be a little busy with visitors.

 The natural beauty and abundant birds and other wildlife make this area a nature lover’s paradise.
 It is one of the few homes of the endangered Golden Frog.
-There are numerous hiking trails and waterfalls were you can take a dip if you desire.
+There are numerous hiking trails and waterfalls where you can take a dip if you desire.
 Even replenish your soul in a natural thermal hot spring!

 In El Valle, there are a few homes in the $200k+ range, but most are over half a million.
 It is a luxury lifestyle in a resort-type setting.
-You’ll need to drive to Coronado or Penonome to get to a hospital, good shopping or private schools.
+You’ll need to drive to Coronado or Penonome to get to a hospital, good shopping, or private schools.

 Chitre’ is the largest city on the Azuero Peninsula, home to about 100,000 residents, and one of Panama’s oldest settlements.
 Colonial records indicate that there was a village here as early as 1558.
 Today, it is one of the most developed cities in Panama.